U.S. Highway 50

 Near the junction with U.S. 93, you can see the backside of Wheeler Peak, which is one of the tallest mountains in Nevada.
 Typically snow-capped, Wheeler Peak is the beacon for travelers crossing the Utah desert toward Nevada.
 It is protected as part of the Great Basin National Park (formerly Lehman Caves National Monument).
 Access to the national park from U.S. 6-50 is via Nevada 487 and 488 on the east side of the mountain chain.

 Right after the junction with Nevada 487, U.S. 6-50 enter Utah, the Beehive State.
 U.S. 6-50 remain merged until Delta, Utah, which is the first town of significance since Ely.
 The trip from Ely to Delta is a relatively short trip when compared to others in the Great Basin.
 U.S. 6 treks northeast toward Provo (along the Historic routing of U.S. 50), while U.S. 50 heads more directly west to meet Interstate 70.
 U.S. 6 and U.S. 50 will meet again near Green River, Utah, but don't be surprised at the lack of signing.
 Both the states of Utah and Colorado are known for their lack of signing U.S. routes along Interstate highways.

 In all, U.S. 50 traverses nine mountain passes between Fallon and the Utah border.
 This gives U.S. 50 an elevation range between approximately 4,000 and 7,000 feet with each pass.
-Keep this in mind if you're traveling U.S. 50 in the winter.
-The road can be treacherous, if not dangerous.
+The highway can be treacherous in the winter.

 U.S. 50 Auxiliary Routes